cp3fr/Quadrotor-Control/README.md

 ### Scenario 1: Intro ###

-Tune the mass of the quadrotor until it hovers in [QuadPhysicalParams.txt](../master/config/QuadPhysicalParams.txt/#L13).
+Tune the `Mass` of the quadrotor until it hovers in [QuadPhysicalParams.txt](../master/config/QuadPhysicalParams.txt/#L13).

 ### Scenario 2: Body rate and pitch/roll control ###

-(1) Update the function `GenerateMotorCommands()` in [QuadControl.cpp](../master/src/QuadControl.cpp/#L71-L84), by converting the commanded collective thrust `collThrustCmd` and moments around x, y, z in the body frame `momentCmd` from the cascaded controller into four thrust components:
+(1) Update the function [GenerateMotorCommands()](../master/src/QuadControl.cpp/#L71-L84), by converting controller outputs for collective thrust `collThrustCmd` and moments around x, y, z in the body frame `momentCmd` into four thrust components:

 * `t1 = collThrustCmd`: Collective thrust